MicrosoftDocs/memdocs/memdocs/intune/user-help/send-logs-to-your-it-admin-by-email-android.md

 # Upload and email logs

 If you experience a problem in the Company Portal or Microsoft Intune app, you can email the details of the problem to your company support person.
-These details will provide them with additional context about the problem.
+These details will give them more context about the problem.

 The actual error details are kept on your device in a special document called a _diagnostic log_.
 When you upload the logs to the Company Portal or Microsoft Intune app, they're first sent to the Microsoft developers that work on the app.
 They use the logs to improve the app's functionality and prevent future errors.
 An incident ID for your specific error is then provided to you to share with your company support person, for use in Microsoft Support cases.